 If you are a web designer, you’ll focus on analyzing the design of the site and the things that can be improved: colors, figures, pages, positions, etc.

-If you are a UX designer, this will be your main focus: Does the user understand immediately what the website is about and what the next steps are to do what he wants to?
+As a UX designer, your teardown could focus on: Does the user understand immediately what the website is about and what the next steps are to do what he wants to?

-If you are a business consultant, you might want to discuss the business model or pricing strategy of a particular service.
+While if you are working as a business consultant, you might want to discuss the business model or pricing strategy of a particular service.

 A teardown can be excellent at showing what elements of a website may not be working effectively, allowing you to really showcase your skills to potential clients and show them why they need your services.